viniciusalonso/viniciusalonso.github.io/_posts/2024-05-22-elixir-type-system-talk-references.md

 - [The foundations of the Elixir type system](https://youtu.be/giYbq4HmfGA)
 - [My Future with Elixir: set-theoretic types](https://elixir-lang.org/blog/2022/10/05/my-future-with-elixir-set-theoretic-types/)
 - [Type system updates: moving from research into development](https://elixir-lang.org/blog/2023/06/22/type-system-updates-research-dev/)
+- [Practical Subtyping System For Erlang](https://dl.acm.org/doi/pdf/10.1145/258948.258962) an attempt of create a static type system for Erlang